SvenVw/fdm/.changeset/smart-keys-post.md

 "@svenvw/fdm-app": patch
 ---

-When using the header at cultivations page of a field to switch from field update the information in the cultivation details card as well
+When using the header on a field’s cultivations page to switch fields, also update the information shown in the cultivation details card.